johannaalamo/johannaalamo/README.md

-# Hey there! 👋, I'm Johanna Alamo,
+# Hey there! 👋, I'm Johanna Alamo

 My passion for the world of software development is a driving force that fuels my dedication to continuous learning and growth.
 I thrive on staying updated with the latest tools, technologies, and trends, always hungry for new knowledge.